eclipse-iceoryx/iceoryx/doc/conceptual-guide.md

 [here](design/relocatable_pointer.md).

 ## Internode Communication

 Separate iceoryx systems residing on different hosts can be networked together via "Gateways".
 Gateways are responsible for synchronizing data published on `PublisherPort`s between iceoryx systems residing on different hosts that are networked together.

-## Logging and Error Handling
-Iceoryx uses its own logger which is based on the Autosar **ara::log** API.
-For safety reasons it defines its own error handler to deal with errors (instead of using e.g. exceptions).
-Details of the error handling concept can be found in [error-handling.md](./design/error-handling.md).